Long Pepper (Pippali)

 Frequently asked questions about Long Pepper (Pippali)

-Long Pepper (Pippali) is studied for supports nutrient bioavailability, promotes healthy digestion, helps support respiratory comfort.
-Piperine, the primary alkaloid in long pepper, is well-studied for its ability to help enhance the absorption of co-ingested nutrients and botanicals such as curcumin, beta-carotene, and selenium, supporting more efficient use of nutritional formulat…
+Long Pepper is researched primarily for Gut Health, Respiratory Health, and Metabolic Health.
+Piperine, the primary alkaloid in long pepper, is well-studied for its ability to help enhance the absorption of co-ingested nutrients and botanicals such as curcumin, beta-carotene, and selenium, supporting more efficient use of nutritiona…

-Reported potential side effects may include: Stomach upset, heartburn, or burning sensation may occur in sensitive individuals.
+For most healthy adults, Long Pepper is well tolerated at studied doses.
+Reported effects can include: Stomach upset, heartburn, or burning sensation may occur in sensitive individuals.
 Excessive intake may cause gastrointestinal irritation or loose stools.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Long Pepper is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May increase blood levels of drugs metabolized by CYP3A4 such as certain statins.
+Possible interactions include: May increase blood levels of drugs metabolized by CYP3A4 such as certain statins.
 Can enhance absorption of phenytoin and propranolol, requiring dose monitoring.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)